 - 29. The Capital programme for 2020/21 included an allocation of £815,000 to roll out a separate glass collection scheme.
-The Council's recycling strategy 2021- 2025 was the subject of consultation with feedback and a phased programme of change to improve recycling performance to be considered for approval by Cabinet.
+The Council's recycling strategy 2021-2025 was the subject of consultation with feedback and a phased programme of change to improve recycling performance to be considered for approval by Cabinet.
 Subject to the implementation costs of the strategy over the period and availability of grant funding, this budget has been carried into 2023/24 and £290,000 is forecast to be spent as part of the new recycling strategy segregation roll out planned for February 2024. - 30.
 The Site Infrastructure budget of £128,000 is to be used for a range of infrastructure improvements at depot and recycling sites and specifically for changes to accommodate additional vehicle parking, essential to facilitate the Recycling Strategy Segregation roll out. - 31.
 The Materials Recycling Facility (MRF) budget of £38,000 will be used for enhancements to equipment to keep the facility operational. - 32.
-A sum of £100,000 Council match funding was requested and approved in previous to help secure a range of Welsh Government grants such as from the Circular Economy Fund.
-Pending confirmation as to whether external grant funding may be available, the budget continues to be carried over into future years, to be reviewed when setting the 2024/25 capital investment programme. - 33.
-The Welsh Government Ultra Low Emission Vehicle (ULEV) Transformation grant approval is £255,000, which will promote Electric Vehicle (EV) charging infrastructure projects in alignment with the Welsh Government's EV Charging
+A budget of £80,000 has been allocated to install CCTV in fly tipping hot spot locations across the city.
+As well as acting as a deterrent they aim to gather evidence of offenders. - 33.
+A sum of £100,000 Council match funding was requested and approved in previous years to help secure a range of Welsh Government grants such as from the Circular Economy Fund.
+Pending confirmation as to whether external grant funding may be available, the budget is projected not to be used at this stage.